 It's inherently less personal

-Also, they’re not all that different from one another, and the 10 or 20 types of portfolio a robo advisor can offer you is often enough diversity to satisfy 99.9% of people's needs.
+Also, they're not all that different from one another, and the 10 or 20 types of portfolios a robo advisor can offer you is often enough diversity to satisfy 99.9% of people's needs.

 Robo advisor technology has not experienced a financial meltdown event

 We mentioned some above, but also mentioned their shortcomings.
 And this is where our Crypto Autopilot comes in.
-The Crypto Autopilot algorithm builds Crypto Portfolios using iVAR - so effectively looking at the risks you should actually care about whilst also checking whether it is the optimal portfolio multiple times per day.
-This way you are not left holding a bag of worthless coins because one coin went belly up in the middle of the month, like an indexing strategy could.
+The Crypto Autopilot algorithm builds Crypto Portfolios using iVAR - so effectively looking at the risks you, a cryptocurrency investor, should actually care about whilst also checking whether it is the optimal portfolio multiple times per day.
+This way you are not left holding a bag of worthless coins because one coin went belly up in the middle of the month like an indexing strategy could.

 If you would like to see the results of the Crypto Autopilot versus 5 other popular Crypto "indexing" strategies, you can take a look at this dashboard: http://bit.ly/OSOMPerfBenchmark

-The experienced Crypto team at OSOM carefully chooses which assets are good and investable on a daily basis, and then the algorithm does its thing, running millions of calculations on cloud computers to find the optimal allocation 24/7/365.
+The experienced Crypto team at OSOM carefully chooses which assets are good and investable on a daily basis, and then the algorithm does its thing, running millions of calculations on cloud computers to find the optimal allocation for your assets 24/7/365.

 The arrival of crypto robo-advisors should be seen as a real step forward.

-The efficiencies brought about by highly advanced software algorithms, high levels of computing power and access at everybody's fingertips means that investing is truly becoming democratized.
-You no longer need to have significant funds to invest or a deep knowledge of the crypto markets.
+The efficiencies brought about by highly advanced software algorithms, high levels of computing power and access at everybody's fingertips means that investing and portfolio management are truly becoming democratized.
+You no longer need to have significant funds to invest or deep knowledge of the cryptocurrency markets.
 As crypto robo-advisors grow in popularity and sophistication it is fair to say that we can expect a wider spreading of wealth across all levels of society, true accessibility at last!
 But beware, they aren't all created equal, so do make sure you really understand the pros and cons of the crypto robo-advisor you are considering very carefully!